suofeif/CS229-Project/README.md

 =========================================

 * The baseline model (main_train.py, main_predict.py, model.py, data_process.py, config.py) is provided by AI Challenger official.
 We trained the SVC with rbf kernel.
 Here is the link to official site: https://github.com/AIChallenger/AI_Challenger_2018/tree/master/Baselines/sentiment_analysis2018_baseline.
-* All the other code files are produced by the teammates.
+* All the other code files are produced by the team members.

 Simple instructions:
 ---